-This super fudgy and rich double chocolate strawberry brownies recipe has crispy edges and gooey middles.
-They’re made with fresh strawberries, maple syrup, and real chocolate.
-The easiest and best homemade brownie recipe!
+These super fudgy and rich double chocolate strawberry brownies are strawberry-flavored with crinkle tops and gooey middles.
+They’re made with fresh strawberries and real chocolate.
+The best homemade brownie recipe!

 Fudgy chocolate strawberry brownie recipe

-Strawberries and chocolate are a perfect pairing.
-I could honestly eat so many chocolate-covered strawberries because they are sweet, fresh, and rich.
+There’s nothing better than strawberries and chocolate.
+I love chocolate-covered strawberries because they are sweet, fresh, and rich.
 So naturally, I had to turn one of my favorite sweet treats into a brownie recipe.
-These double chocolate chip brownies are gooey, fudgy, and strawberry flavored.
+These double chocolate chip brownies are gooey, fudgy, and strawberry-flavored.
 They’re filled with both strawberry jam and fresh strawberries.

 These are seriously the best brownies ever.
 You all loved these flourless brownies and these oat flour brownies so much that I decided to get creative in the kitchen with this strawberry version.
 The tops are crinkly, the middle is gooey, and the edges are crisp.
-I am seriously in love.
+I am seriously in love!

-These strawberry brownies are refined sugar-free and sweetened with a mixture of coconut sugar and maple syrup which makes them a healthier recipe.
-But don’t worry, this dessert does not compromise on taste!
+These strawberry brownies are refined sugar-free and sweetened with coconut sugar and maple syrup, making them a healthier recipe.
+But don’t worry; this dessert does not compromise taste!
 No one will be able to tell they are lightened up.

 These brownies were a huge hit in our household.
-Plus, they are perfect for Valentine’s Day, which is just a few weeks away.
+Plus, they are perfect for Valentine’s Day, Summer, the Holidays, and parties.
 I couldn’t stop going back to the kitchen for another square; they are addictive.

 Why you’ll love this recipe:

-- Super gooey middles with crispy edges and crinkly tops.
+- Gooey and Crinkle Tops: Super gooey middles with crispy edges and crinkly tops.

-- Strawberry brownies are sweet, rich, and decadent.
+- Super Rich: Strawberry brownies are sweet, rich, and decadent.

-- Sweetened with maple syrup and coconut sugar.
+- Refined Sugar-Free: Sweetened with maple syrup and coconut sugar.

-- They can be made dairy-free and gluten-free.
+- Dietary Options: They can be made dairy-free and gluten-free.

 - Kid-Approved: Kids and icky eaters love these strawberry brownies.

-- Easy to make with basic pantry ingredients.
+- Basic Ingredients: Easy to make with basic pantry ingredients.

 - Try these extra gooey flourless brownies next!

-These fudgy strawberry brownies call for simple ingredients like flour, cocoa powder, maple syrup, coconut sugar, and eggs.
-This recipe is refined-sugar-free and can easily be made dairy-free and gluten-free.
+These fudgy and rich homemade strawberry brownies call for simple ingredients like flour, cocoa powder, maple syrup, cocoa powder, and eggs.
+This brownie recipe is refined-sugar-free and can easily be made dairy-free and gluten-free.
 Here is a list of everything you need so you are prepared: